USP E-Portfolio

 My specific project is focusing on analyzing a class of sequential tasks that expose bradykinesia.
 These tasks include finger tapping, hand movement, leg agility, and toe tapping.
 Processing the data and interpreting the data is a collective lab effort.
 Recognizing significant differences, through statistical formulas, between the RBD and PD population shows that one population can decline into another.
 As the undergrad on this project I was tasked with data entry, data interpretation, and paper/poster writing.
 "VisionMD: An Open-Source Tool for Video-Based Analysis of Motor Function in Movement Disorders" has been accepted for publication in npj Parkinson's Disease.
 There is also a public website with the paper and tutorials on the tool (visionmd.ai).
 Poster presentations on the tool and using it to compare velocity movement features of healthy control, idiopathic rem sleep behavior disorder (iRBD), and Parkinson's Disease (PD) were completed at 2024 HHP AI days, 2024 UF AI Days, and 2025 Spring Undergraduate Research Symposium.

-Tracking progression of motor task performance as iRBD continues and using VisionMD to identify specifics of the movement.
+Tracking progression of motor task performance in atypical parkinsonian diseases and comparing to PD.

 PI & Department